170-Year-Old Champagne Cache Analyzed

 Jeandet isn’t the only person to have sampled the shipwrecked bubbly.
 In 2010, divers who discovered the 168 bottles in the cool, dark—and preservative—waters of the Baltic Sea popped a cork when they hit dry land and realized they were most likely drinking century-old champagne, Jeandet notes.
 Although the bottles no longer had labels, the corks were engraved with the name of a French champagne house, Veuve Clicquot Ponsardin.

 Because Veuve Clicquot Ponsardin has been in operation since 1772, the researchers were able to compare the 170-year-old champagne with modern incarnations from the champagne maker.
-The discovery, and consequent chemical analysis on three of the shipwrecked bottles, was an “unequaled opportunity in ferreting out aspects of the evolution of sparkling wine production that’s been unavailable in the written record,” says Ronald S. Jackson, author of books about wine making and wine science, who also holds a position at Brock University, in Ontario.
+The discovery, and consequent chemical analysis on three of the shipwrecked bottles, was an “unequaled opportunity in ferreting out aspects of the evolution of sparkling wine production that’s been unavailable in the written record,” says Ronald S. Jackson, a wine science scholar at Brock University, in Ontario.

 One of the most interesting aspects of the recovered champagne is that the sugar levels are “spectacularly high—higher than most dessert wines produced today,” let alone champagne, comments Andrew L. Waterhouse, a wine scientist at the University of California, Davis.
-Current champagne comes in two main styles: “very dry” and an even drier variety called “brut.”
-It contains two orders of magnitude less sugar than the shipwrecked champagne.
-“The idea of making champagne with so much sugar” today, Waterhouse says, “a winemaker would just laugh at you.”
+Current champagne comes in two main styles: “very dry,” which contains little residual sugar, and an even drier “brut.”
+Both contain two orders of magnitude less sugar then than the shipwrecked champagne.
+“The idea of making champagne with so much sugar” today, Waterhouse says—“a winemaker would just laugh at you.”

 In fact, the levels of sugar measured in the ancient champagne were higher than those found naturally in grape juice.
 This finding suggests that winemakers in the 19th century probably boosted levels artificially.
 Jeandet and his team believe that these winemakers did so with concentrated grape juice sugar instead of cane sugar, which was also available then.
 The researchers came to this conclusion because they detected furfural derivatives in the ancient champagne, which are produced during the Maillard reaction as grape juice is slowly heated.